yvonne-RH/mscepi_rdm/README.md

-# 📚 Research Data Management Lecture

-## 🔄 Version Control & 🤝 Collaboration Using GitHub
+# Research Data Management Lecture: 🔄 Version Control & 🤝 Collaboration Using GitHub

 Welcome!
 This GitHub repository has been created for educational purposes and is set to public visibility so everyone can access and learn from it.

-# ✅ Instructions
+## ✅ Instructions

-## 🍴 Fork this repository
+### 🍴 Fork this repository

 1. Make a personal copy of the repository by clicking the *Fork* button at the top right of the page.
 This will add the repository to your own GitHub account.